yingyonghui/CommPath/README.md

 ### Brief description of CommPath object
 We start CommPath analysis by creating a CommPath object, which is a S4 object and consists of six slots including (i) ***data***, a matrix containing the normalized expression values by gene * cell; (ii) ***cell.info***, a dataframe contain the information of cells; (iii) ***meta.info***, a list containing some important parameters used during the analysis; (iv) ***LR.marker***, a dataframe containing the result of differential expression test of ligands and receptors; (v) ***interact***, a list containing the  information of LR interaction among clusters; (vi) ***interact.filter***, a list containing the  information of filtered LR interaction among clusters; (vii) ***pathway***, a list containing the information of pathways related to the ligands and receptors; (viii) ***pathway.net***, a list containing the integrated information of the statistics of LR interactions and associated pathways.
 ### CommPath input
-The expression matrix and cell indentity information are required for CommPath input.
+The expression matrix and cell identity information are required for CommPath input.
 We downloaded the processed HCC scRNA-seq data from [Mendeley data](https://doi.org/10.17632/6wmzcskt6k.1).
 For a fast review and illustration of CommPath's functionalities, we randomly selected the expression data of 3000 cells across the top 5000 highly variable genes from the tumor and normal tissues, respectively.
 The example data are available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
 We here illustrate the CommPath steps for data from the tumor tissues.
 And analysis for data from the normal tissues would be roughly in the same manner.

 ```